 The confident sense of their own worth should be sought for the least favored and this limits the forms of hierarchy and the degrees of inequality that justice permits.
-Thus, for example, resources for education are not to be allotted solely or necessarily mainly according to their [economic] return... but also according to their worth in enriching the personal and social life of citizens, including here the less favored (TJ 1999, 91-92).
+Thus, for example, resources for education are not to be allotted solely or necessarily mainly according to their [economic] return... but also according to their worth in enriching the personal and social life of citizens, including here the less favored.
+As society progresses the latter consideration becomes increasingly more important.76

 In a society of self-respect, the equal value of each citizen is proclaimed and prioritized by the protection of their equal basic rights and liberties, and by the securing of their equal voice in matters of public concern.
-High-quality education and training enable all to develop their natural talents and skills, yielding the daily satisfactions of meaningful work and enriching the personal and cultural lives of citizens in all segments of society.
-Each citizen is also (and this is a new element) free to follow her particular interests to find associations where her gifts and abilities will be publicly affirmed by the other members (TJ 1999, 388, 470-71).
-So long as every citizen finds at least one group, club, or community where her participation is valued, everyone will enjoy associational esteem (TJ 1999, 470).
+High-quality education and training enable all to develop their natural talents and skills, while enriching the personal and cultural lives of citizens in all segments of society.
+Actively-sustained equality of opportunity helps everyone to find employment that matches their developed talents and skills, which yields the daily satisfactions of meaningful work.77 Each is also (and this is a new element) free to follow her particular interests to find associations where her gifts and abilities will be publicly affirmed by the other members.78 So long as every citizen finds at least one group, club, or community where her participation is valued, everyone will enjoy associational esteem, and the plurality of associations in a well-ordered society, each with its secure internal life, tends to reduce the visibility, or at least the painful visibility, of variations in men's prospects.
+For we tend to compare our circumstances with others in the same or in a similar group as ourselves, or in positions that we regard as relevant to our aspirations.
+The various associations in society tend to divide into so many non-comparing groups, the discrepancies between these divisions not attracting the kind of attention which unsettles the lives of those less well placed.79